 There are so many rabbits at your local rescue.

 Up and down the country, rabbits are sitting in rescue centres waiting for homes.
 Babies, dwarf lops, Netherland dwarfs – every breed of rabbit can find itself in rescue and are awaiting homes.
 The nice thing about adopting is they will have been assessed so you know what temperament your new friend has.
 Also, they should have been neutered and vaccinated so you won’t have to worry about getting an operation done.
 Don’t forget, rabbits need yearly vaccinations which you will need to keep up to date (amongst other things).

 The best bit about adopting is you are potentially saving four lives!
 The two you adopt, and the extra space you’re creating at the rescue, meaning they can save more bunnies.
 Most rescues love hearing updates and seeing photos (I know I do) and it’s always nice to have someone going gooey over your beloved bunnies.
-Pet shops aren’t happy places for rabbits, so adoption is a superb option for owning a rabbit, that can really make a difference in the life of an animal.
+Pet shops aren’t happy places for rabbits, so adoption is a superb option, that can really make a difference in the life of an animal.

 If you are interested in becoming a rabbit owner, learn how to give them a health check.